plasma-umass/doppio/README.md

 ---------------------------

 Before attempting to build doppio, you must have the following installed:

-* Node v4.0 or higher
+* Node v6.0 or higher
+  * There is a bug that prevents you from compiling DoppioJVM with Node v4 and below.
 * NPM package `grunt-cli` installed globally
   * `npm install -g grunt-cli`
 * Java 8 JDK

 If you are on Windows, you will need the following installed:

 * Git (must be on your PATH)
 * Python (must be on your PATH)
 * A version of Visual Studio